Merri/map-generator/README.md

 Setting up development environment
 ----------------------------------

 Just clone to your preferred git project location.
-In addition you need Node, Browserify, Reactify and Watchify.
+You need Node and also the following.

 	npm install -g browserify
-	npm install -g minifyify
-	npm install -g reactify
 	npm install -g watchify

 After this you should be able to run continuous preprocessing by typing `npm start`.
 JavaScript is processed on the fly.